-Your dentist can ask us for an estimate of how much we will cover for your family's dental work before the treatment is done.
-These cost estimates are called Confirmation of Treatment and Cost.
-For example, if your child visits the dentist for a routine cleaning and the dentist determines that they have a cracked tooth and needs a crown.
+Your Dentist can ask us for an estimate of how much we will cover for your family's dental work before the treatment is done.
+For example, if your child visits the Dentist for a routine cleaning and the Dentist determines that they have a cracked tooth and needs a crown.
 You want to know how much it will cost.
-Ask your dentist to send us a treatment plan, along with x-rays.
-After we look over the plan, we will send you and your dentist an estimate for how much we will pay and what your out-of-pocket costs might be.
-It usually takes 15 days after we get your dentist's request for us to make our estimate.
+Ask your Dentist to send us a treatment plan, along with x-rays.
+After we look over the plan, we will send you and your Dentist an estimate for how much we will pay and what your out-of-pocket costs might be.
+It usually takes 15 days after we get your Dentist's request for us to make our estimate.
 We also have a tool on our website that can help you get an idea about how much your dental work will cost.
-You can use that at www.DeltaDentalWA.com, or you can call us at 800-526-8323.
+You can use that at www.DeltaDentalCoversMe.com, or you can call us at 888-899-3734.